rajpurkarlab/cheXlocalize/README.md

 This repository contains the code used to generate segmentations from saliency method heatmaps and human annotations, and to evaluate the localization performance of those segmentations, as described in the paper [_Benchmarking saliency methods for chest X-ray interpretation_](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3.full.pdf).

-You may run the scripts in this repo using your own heatmaps/annotations/segmentations, or you may run them on the CheXlocalize dataset [TODO: add link].
+You may run the scripts in this repo using your own heatmaps/annotations/segmentations, or you may run them on the [CheXlocalize dataset](https://stanfordaimi.azurewebsites.net/datasets/abfb76e5-70d5-4315-badc-c94dd82e3d6d).

 ### Table of Contents
 - [Overview](#overview)